About the School

 We are determined that all of our students have equality of opportunity, both while with us and in the future.
 It is part of our vision that students from vulnerable groups and starting points will thrive at BCCS.
 Outstanding student engagement and leadership, in and out of the classroom, is the driving force behind our community.
 Our students have chosen our school values of Kindness, Courage and Hope for our community and environment.

 Our staff and governors work with enormous commitment and passion to provide these opportunities for young people.
 Thank you for your interest in the school.
 If you would like to find out more please do not hesitate to get in touch.

-Paul Atkins - Head of School
+Paul Atkins - Head Teacher

 We hope that our website offers a sense of the vibrancy and diversity within our close community.

 Everyone is expected to get involved beyond the classroom.
 Whether it is gospel singing, playing chess or running around a rugby field, there will be something for you.
-Student led initiatives such as the Equalities Group or Student Parliament allow us to contribute to the important agendas in the school.
+Student-led initiatives such as the Equalities Group or Student Parliament allow us to contribute to the important agendas in the school.
 We mix across the year groups, in a range of opportunities including mentoring, vertical tutor groups, drama, sport and music.